Al-Mutawakkil: Accomplishments

+The building al-Mutawakkiliyya marked the high point of the expansion of Samarra; al-Ya'qubi reports that there was continuous development between al-Ja'fari and Balkuwara, extending a length of seven farsakhs (42 km).
+Despite the significant amount of money spent to construct it, however, al-Mutawakkiliyya was occupied for only a very short time.
+Al-Mutawakkil took up residence in al-Ja'fari in 860 and transferred the government bureaucracies (diwans) from Samarra, but following his assassination in December 861, his son and successor al-Muntasir ordered a return to Samarra and took up residence in the Jawsaq palace instead.

+Al-Musharrahat was a complex in the vicinity of Qadisiyya, to the south of Samarra.
+On the north side was a palace, and on the east and west sides were housing units.
+A large trapezoidal enclosure branched out from the complex and extended several kilometers to the north into al-Hayr.
+The site, which evidently served as a hunting palace, is identified with al-Shah, was built during the reign of al-Mutawakkil.

-Al-Mutawakkil was unlike his brother and father in that he was not known for having a thirst for knowledge, but he had an eye for magnificence and a hunger to build.
-The Great Mosque of Samarra was, at its time, the largest mosque in the world; its minaret is a vast spiraling cone 55 m high with a spiral ramp.
+Al-Mutawakkil was also ordered the construction of The Great Mosque of Samarra.
+For a long time, the mosque was the largest in the world covering a total area of 165,886 m2, with capacity for more than 60,000 worshippers; Its minaret, the Malwiya Tower, is a spiralling cone 52 m high and 33 m wide with a spiral ramp, its minaret is a vast spiraling cone 55 m high with a spiral ramp.
 The mosque had 17 aisles and its walls were panelled with mosaics of dark blue glass.

 Built by al-Mutawakkil, the spiral minaret of the Great Mosque of Samarra (Iraq) was the largest mosque in the world during the 9th and 10th centuries, its spiral minaret is 52m.

 The Great Mosque was just part of an extension of Samarra eastwards that was built upon part of the walled royal hunting park.
 Al-Mutawakkil built as many as 20 palaces (the numbers vary in documents).
 Samarra became one of the largest cities of the ancient world; even the archaeological site of its ruins is one of the world's most extensive.

-The Caliph's building schemes extended in A.H.
-245 (859–860) to a new city, al-Jaʻfariyya, which al-Mutawakkil built on the Tigris some eighteen kilometers from Samarra.
-Al-Mutawakkil ordered a canal to be built to divert water from the Tigris, entrusting the project to two courtiers, who ignored the talents of a local engineer of repute and entrusted the work to al-Farghanī, the great astronomer and writer.
-Al-Farghanī, who was not a specialist in public works, made a miscalculation and it appeared that the opening of the canal was too deep so that water from the river would only flow at near full flood.

-News leaked to the infuriated caliph might have meant the heads of all concerned save for the gracious actions of the engineer, Sind ibn ʻAlī, who vouched for the eventual success of the project, thus risking his own life.
-Al-Mutawakkil was assassinated shortly before the error became public.